zorael/kameloso/README.md

 * piping text from the terminal to the server (Posix only)
 * mIRC colour coding and text effects (bold, underlined, ...), translated into Bash terminal formatting
 * [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)
+* configuration stored on file

 ### Current limitations:

-* **the dmd and ldc compilers may segfault** if building in anything other than `debug` mode (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026), see more on build types below).
+* **the dmd and ldc compilers will segfault** if building in anything other than `debug` mode (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026), see more on build types below).
 * the **gdc** compiler doesn't yet support `static foreach` and thus cannot be used to build this bot.
 * some plugins don't yet differentiate between different home channels if there is more than one.
-* nicknames are not yet case-insensitive.
-The `lowercaseNickname` function is in place; it's just not yet seeing wide use.
-It is a very invasive change, so holding out until we find a usecase.
+* nicknames are not case-insensitive.
+The `lowercaseNickname` function is written and in place; it's just not yet seeing use.
+It is a very invasive change, so holding out until we find a use-case.
-* quirky IRC server daemons that have not been tested against may exhibit weird behaviour if parsing goes awry.
-Need concrete examples to fix; please report abnormalities, like error messages, or fields silently having wrong or no values.
+* IRC server daemons that have not been tested against may exhibit weird behaviour if parsing goes awry.
+Need concrete examples to fix; please report errors and abnormalities.

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.

-Testing is mainly done on [**freenode**](https://freenode.net), so support and coverage is best there.
+Testing is primarily done on [**freenode**](https://freenode.net), so support and coverage is best there.

 # Table of contents